Aaron Crook WINS the 6633 Arctic Ultra in the name of mental health!

 “Sleep deprivation also poses very real challenges for your state of mind.

-Through our partnership with The Adelaide Crows Foundation, we currently support more than 18,000 children across South Australia through the Open Parachute in-school mental health program.
+The Sebastian Foundation's partnership with The Adelaide Crows Foundation currently supports more than 18,000 children across South Australia through the Open Parachute in-school mental health program.

 Aaron's six-year-old son James is a huge Crows fan and will be participating in the Open Parachute program at his primary school later this year.